Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 - query by SpecificAssetId: `specificAssetId` is a property of the AAS that contains information about the asset, for example, VIN numbers, owner information, etc.

-> TODO: clarify how exactly the `specificAssetId` query works
+**TODO: clarify how exactly the `specificAssetId` query works**

+> Why: this is the primary use case for consumers to query in most scenarios.

 ##### Query by other properties